Top 27 Best Ryan Gosling Movies To Watch

 Average

-In "Lars and the Real Girl," Ryan Gosling stars as a socially awkward man who forms a heartfelt connection with a life-sized doll, making for a unique romantic comedy-drama.
+"Lars and the Real Girl" features Ryan Gosling as a socially awkward young man who develops a deep, emotional attachment to a life-sized doll.
+This premise, both unusual and intriguing, lays the foundation for an unforgettable romantic comedy-drama.

 12